 Vuforia is designed to create AR applications for mobile devices.
 Vuforia’s Augmented Reality SDK uses computer vision technology to identify and track in real time image targets and basic 3D objects.
 Vuforia is compatible with Android, iOS, UWP and Unity Editor platforms.
 One of Vuforia AR SDK’s primary benefits is its simple setup procedure.
 This makes it easy to create a development environment, install the correct SDK version, and build an application.
 The basic, free version of Vuforia includes Vuforia watermarks and a minimum set of tools.
 Included with Vuforia’s paid plans are features like advanced camera, enhanced support and more.
 Using images, such as cubes, cuboids, or cylinders as targets, Vuforia closely mimics 3D tracking.
 By increasing the number of tracking methods, Vuforia might become a more competitive player for the top spot.

 Kudan uses its proprietary SLAM (Simultaneous Localization and Mapping) technology to concurrently localize a sensor in relation to its surroundings while mapping a 3D structure of the surrounding area.
 Kudan has licensed SLAM to outside development partners in several emerging technologies including drones, robotics and self-driving cars.
-SLAM can be used with any camera or sensor, and its tracking accuracy on smartphone cameras is accurate down to millimeters.
+SLAM can be used with any camera or sensor.
+Its tracking accuracy on smartphone cameras is accurate down to mere millimeters.
 The high-speed / low-consumption system uses less than 5% of a mobile device’s CPU and continues to function under extreme lighting conditions.
-Kudan offers developers a free version for testing.
+Kudan offers developers a free version of its AR SDK for testing.
 A production license costs £1,000 per application per year.

 Contact our AR development team to discuss your project

 Maxst specializes in providing AR software solutions for a variety of industries including fashion, publication, travel & leisure, and advertising.
 The company launched their first Augmented Reality SDK in South Korea.
-Later it created and introduced the AR Virtual Fitting System which gave shoppers an opportunity to try on clothing and apparel before making a purchase.
-Other Maxst products and services include image processing, Augmented Reality tours and AR games.
+Later it created and introduced the AR Virtual Fitting System which gave shoppers an opportunity to virtually try on clothing and apparel before making a purchase.
+Other Maxst products and services include image processing, Augmented Reality tours, and AR games.
 Like its competitors, Maxst also provides Cloud recognition and SLAM support.